Extra-curricular music opportunities

 We take immense pride in the extraordinary accomplishments of our former music pupils.
 Renowned for his exceptional talent, Sir John Eliot Gardiner conducted the music at King Charles’ coronation, leaving an indelible mark on the musical landscape.

-Conductors Sir Mark Elder, Mark Wigglesworth, and Simon Standage also significantly contribute to the classical music world.
-Composer Robert Saxton has garnered acclaim for his compositions.
+Conductors Sir Mark Elder, Mark Wigglesworth and Simon Standage also significantly contribute to the classical music world.
+Composer Robert Saxton has received significant acclaim for his compositions.

-Vocalists Amy Carson, Kate Royal, and Fiona Cross have achieved remarkable success in the opera and vocal performance arena.
-And Ruth Rogers has established herself as a prominent violinist, further exemplifying the exceptional musical journey of our former pupils.
+Vocalists Amy Carson and Kate Royal have achieved remarkable success in the opera and vocal performance arena, whilst Fiona Cross (clarinettist) and Ruth Rogers (violinist) have established themselves as prominent musicians, further exemplifying the exceptional musical journey of our former pupils.

 However, not all musicians at Bryanston have gone directly into music related fields.
 The skill sets music provides in terms of creativity and discipline are applicable in an enormous range of other fields from medicine to business.